Heineken's snub to SAB revives beer deal speculation

 STRETCHED

-SABMiller has a market capitalisation of $89 billion, and any buyer would likely have to pay a premium of about 30 percent, analysts say.
+SABMiller has a market capitalization of $89 billion, and any buyer would likely have to pay a premium of about 30 percent, analysts say.

 "It's conceivable but it would be stretched," Stirling said, adding the company's optimal net debt-to-EBITDA ratio was 2 times.